 Organizations Providing Child Sexual Abuse Information

-Organizations that provide information and resources on child sexual abuse.
+Includes national organizations, professional associations, advocacy centers, and toll-free helplines that provide information about child sexual abuse.
 If you are aware of any others, please contact Child Welfare Information Gateway at OrganizationUpdates@childwelfare.gov.
 Inclusion on this list is for information purposes and does not constitute an endorsement by Child Welfare Information Gateway or the Children's Bureau.

 Training Specific: The Center provides in-person training in the Southeastern United States as well as online resources.
 The Center partners with the Regional Community Policing Institute (RCPI) and the Bureau of Justice Assistance (BJA) to provide tuition-free training.
 Training offerings include an in-person introductory 8-hour course for social service providers who may encounter human trafficking victims, law enforcement that may investigate the cases, and task force members.